stcox/gke-wordpress/README.md

 Kubernetes masters/providers, other than GKE, haven't been tested.
 Things like `PersistentVolume` and `Ingress` depend on your cloud provider.

 Use as your own personal web server farm!
 Use it as a backend to your own cloud hosting company!
-We're moving towards extra customization in terms of web server and security hardening measures.

 ## How It Works
 * **WordPress**